-- a) A Minor Penalty shall be imposed on a player, except the goalkeeper, who closes the hand or glove intentionally on the puck, and the play shall be stopped. - b) A Minor Penalty shall be imposed on a player, except the goalkeeper who, while play is in progress, picks up the puck by hand from the floor. - c) A player shall be permitted to stop or "bat" a puck in the air with an open hand, or push it along the floor by hand, and the play shall not be stopped unless in the opinion of the Referee the player has deliberately directed the puck to a teammate, in which case the play shall be stopped and the puck faced-off at the spot where the offense occurred. - d) A goalkeeper is permitted to "roll" the puck out to the side and not directly towards the opposing team goal.
+- a) A Minor Penalty shall be imposed on a player, except the goalkeeper, who closes the hand or glove intentionally on the puck and by doing so gains an advantage.
+This will not include a player who closes their hand on the puck to catch or stop the puck and immediately drops it to the rink without gaining or attempting to gain an advantage. - b) A Minor Penalty shall be imposed on a player, except the goalkeeper who, while play is in progress, picks up the puck by hand from the floor. - c) A player shall be permitted to stop or "bat" a puck in the air with an open hand, or push it along the floor by hand, unless the player has directed the puck to a teammate, in which case the play shall be stopped and the puck faced-off at the spot where the offense occurred. - d) A goalkeeper is permitted to "roll" the puck out to the side and not directly towards the opposing team goal.
 The goalkeeper may roll the puck to a player of his team without the Referee stopping the play for a hand pass. - e) For a violation of a hand pass in the attacking zone the face off shall take place at the centre spot.
-If the violation occurred in the defending zone the face off shall take place at the end-zone face-off circle on the side the pass originated.
+If the violation occurred in the defending zone the face off shall take place at the endzone face-off circle on the side the pass originated. - f) The puck may not be batted with the hand directly or indirectly into the net at any time.
+If the last play on the puck was with the hand and the puck is deflected into the net the goal shall not count.